openxpki/openxpki/doc/quickstart.rst

-Please create the empty database schema from the provided schema file. mysql and postgresql should work out of the box, the oracle schema is goo for testing but needs some extra indices to perform properly.
+Please create the empty database schema from the provided schema file. mysql and postgresql should work out of the box, the oracle schema is good for testing but needs some extra indices to perform properly.

 Example call when debian packages are installed::